Egypt: Most Christians to Celebrate Christmas on Jan. 7 after Difficult Year

 In Christian homes, families who can afford it would put up their own Christmas trees and grottos in the nicest corner of their small apartments.
 This brings them the Christmas atmosphere in a society that only accepts the historical fact of the birth of Jesus, yet still denies His deity and crucifixion.

 But are Egyptian Christians going to joyfully celebrate Christmas this year?
 Obviously, 2013 has not been an easy year for them.
-It’s the third year in a row after the dreadful attack on the Coptic church of the Two Saints in Alexandria during the New Year’s Eve celebration on December 2010.
+It’s the third year in a row after the dreadful attack on the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. church of the Two Saints in Alexandria during the New Year’s Eve celebration on December 2010.
 A bomb went off just after midnight outside the church killing Christians who were peacefully greeting each other for the arrival of the new year.

 The drastic political changes that Egypt has passed through since then have eventually caused more attacks by radical Muslim groups and pro-Muslim Brotherhood activists against many Christians.
 This has resulted in painful suffering and agony for so many – not only in the loss of possessions, but more importantly, the death of their dear ones.